Names of the Berber people

-The indigenous population of the Maghreb region of North Africa encompass a diverse grouping of several heterogenous ethnic groups who predate the arrival of Arabs in the Arab migration to the Maghreb.
-They are collectively known as Berbers or Amazigh in English.
+The indigenous population of the Maghreb region of North Africa have been referred to by various names throughout history.
+They are collectively known in English as Berbers, or by their endonym, Amazigh.
 The native plural form Imazighen is sometimes also used in English.
-While "Berber" is more widely known among English-speakers, its usage is a subject of debate, due to its historical background as an exonym and present equivalence with the Arabic word for "barbarian."
+While "Berber" is more widely known among English-speakers, its usage is a subject of debate, due to its historical background as an exonym and equivalence with the Arabic word for "barbarian."
 When speaking English, indigenous North Africans typically refer to themselves as "Amazigh."

-Historically, these groups of people did not refer to themselves as "Berbers" but had their own terms to refer to themselves.
-For example, the Kabyles use the term "Leqbayel" to refer to their own people, while the Chaouis identified themselves as "Ishawiyen" instead of Berber/Amazigh.

 The Numidian, Mauri and Libu populations of antiquity are typically understood to refer to approximately the same population as modern Amazigh or Berbers.

 Today

 Berber

-In Archaic Greece, βάρβαροι (barbaroi) 'barbarians' was an onomatopoeic word to describe languages perceived as defective, as well as their speakers; bar-bar was an imitation of these languages.
-Around the beginning of Classical Greece, the term had come to be used for all foreigners and non-Greek speakers.
-Greeks referred to North African tribes as barbaroi, along with other generalized terms, such as "Numidians," and tribal designations.
+In Archaic Greece, βάρβαροι (barbaroi) 'barbarians' was an onomatopoeic word for languages perceived as unintelligible, as well as for their speakers; bar-bar was an imitation of these languages.
+Around the beginning of Classical Greece, the term had come to be used for all and non-Greek speakers.
+Greek writers applied the term to North African tribes alongside other designations such as "Numidians" and specific tribal names.
 Among the oldest written attestations of the word Berber is its use as an ethnonym in a document from the 1st century AD Periplus of the Erythraean Sea.

 The Greek barbaroi was borrowed as the Arabic word بربرة (barbara) 'to babble noisily, to jabber', which was used by conquering Arabs to describe indigenous North African peoples, due to the perceived oddness of their (non-Semitic) language.
 This usage was the first recorded to refer to indigenous North Africans as the "Berber" collective.
 Though "Berber" had been used in reference to East Africans as well, it was mostly applied to Maghreb tribes in conquest narratives, and this became the dominant usage of the term.

-Following a period of Islamization, the highly-influential Arab mediaeval writer Ibn Khaldun considered "Berbers" to be their own "race" or "great nation."
-This idea fell out of use as indigenous North Africans were increasingly marginalized, but was revived by French colonists in the nineteenth century in hopes of dividing the population.

 The English term "Berber" is derived from the Arabic word barbar, which means both "Berber" and "barbarian."
 Due to this shared meaning, as well as its historical background as an exonym, the term "Berber" is commonly viewed as a pejorative by indigenous North Africans today.